Baby Food Dictionary

 Pasteurization: High-heat process used to get rid of the bacteria, killing both the good, and the bad.
 More about the process here.

 Clear pouches: One of the big reasons why this was spurred was to help mom see mold inside of the pouch (high risk when pasteurizing).
 But it’s colorful...

 Why is their fruit in every pouch?
 It has to do with controlling pH, which also controls mold and bacteria growth.
 One of the ways to control pH (how acid or basic something is) is to add fruit that swings pH enough to slow the growth of any bacteria inside.
 It’s a natural way to keep food fresher.

-Ingredients: Sometimes you’ll see “apples” and sometimes you’ll see “apple puree”.
+Ingredients: the list of ingredients are listed in order of the amount of each ingredient in the pouch from greatest to least.
+To gain insight, Sometimes you’ll see “apples” and sometimes you’ll see “apple puree”.
 There’s a difference.
 Here we talk a bit more about that pureed process.

 Daily Values: Recommended daily amounts of nutrients based on age.
 These are calculated by the Food and Drug Administration.
 The latest figures can be found at this link.

 DHA (docosahexaenoic acid) is a fatty acid found in the meat of cold-water fish, including mackerel, herring, tuna, halibut, salmon, cod liver, whale blubber, and seal blubber.
 An adequate intake of this omega-3 fatty acid during pregnancy is essential for the health and development of the child.
 If a mother does not like to eat fish or does not have the habit of regular fish consumption, she should evaluate the intake of DHA supplement during pregnancy with her physician.